madriska/madriska.github.com/philosophy/index.md

 For those who need more extensive support, we can transition projects into a stable development cycle managed by Madriska.
-This allows us to offer our input into product development through our "Data Driven Intelligence" service.
+This allows us to offer our input into product development through our "Data-Driven Intelligence" service.